josephwoodward/graphiql-dotnet/README.md

 ## Getting Started

-Adding GraphiQL.NET to your ASP.NET Core application couldn't be easier, simply call `app.UseGraphiQl()` from your `Configure` method in your `startup.cs` file.
+Adding GraphiQL.NET to your ASP.NET Core application couldn't be easier, simply call `app.UseGraphiQl()` from your `Configure` method in your `Startup.cs` file.

 **Note: Be sure to call `UseGraphiQl()` before `UseMvc()`.**